iAPX/minipavi-fwk/docs/en/README.md

 ## Then for a XML managed service, read those

-- [XMLint transition](./XMLint-transition.md) : how to transition from an XMLint service to MiniPavi-fwk
+- [XMLint transition](./XMLint-transition.md) : how to transition from an XMLint service to MiniPaviFwk

 - [XMLint documentation](https://raw.githubusercontent.com/ludosevilla/minipaviCli/master/XMLint/XMLint-doc.pdf) (French PDF)